 It is very different if an encouragement comes from a parent.
 Out of all the people in the world, you are the one who most understands your little ones.
 Saying “break a leg”, or giving a simple pat on the back can go a long way.

 Every child deserves to grow in a serene and orderly environment.
 Their growth will be hampered if the environment around them is the distraction, destruction, and chaos.
 If you are living in a rambunctious neighborhood or having excessive fights with your spouse, address the issue immediately.
 Always put their best interests first to become a good parent.

 Give merit to your children’s every achievement.
 Saying “You are great”, “Job well done”, or giving a thumbs up will increase their confidence levels.
 Show them you are proud.

 Children need affection.
 This degree of physical intimacy has been proven by many studies to boost the relationship between parent and child.
 Out of the blue, you may hug them.
 However, try not to be annoying though.
 Children nowadays can get too moody.

 But anyway, you have every single right to smother them with all the love you can give!

 We are C.A.N.
-(Community Access Network), a Charity Organization in California that provides consultation and support services to organizations and families in dealing with their children and filial relations.
+(Community Access Network), a Social Services Organization in California that provides consultation and support services to organizations and families in dealing with their children and filial relations.
 We are a Community Organization that seeks to contribute to the better change in the world!